Rachel Berry: Season 2

 At the start of season 2 Rachel is shown to be very insecure.
-Threatened by her talent, Rachel sabotages a potential new glee recruit (Sunshine Corazon (Jake Zyrus)) by sending her to an inactive crack house.
-In the end this action angers her teammates and Sunshine ends up transferring to Carmel High and joining Vocal Adrenaline.
-Rachel is happy when Finn is temporarily cut from the football team, feeling if they are both unpopular they are more even in their relationship.
+Rachel recruits a potential new glee recruit (Sunshine Corazon (Jake Zyrus)) but later feels disheartened by her talent and in revenge after Sue silences her in the bathroom, sending her to an inactive crack house.
+In the end this action angers her teammates except for Finn and Sunshine ends up transferring to Carmel High and joining Vocal Adrenaline thanks to an evil plot from diabolical cheer coach Sue Sylvester (Jane Lynch).
+Rachel is happy when Finn is temporarily cut from the football team, feeling if they are both unpopular they are more even in their relationship, but is dissapointed in him after he throws a tantrum in front of Sam Evans and Coach Beiste whom he bullied to get kicked off.
 When he gets back on the team, she initially asks him to quit but later apologizes, saying she needs to trust him and allow him to grow.
 Despite these tests, their relationship remains quite strong through the beginning of season two and they vow never to break up with each other.
 The two work together to throw the glee club's duets competition so newcomer Sam Evans (Chord Overstreet) wins instead.
 Rachel eventually discovers that Finn slept with cheerleader Santana Lopez (Naya Rivera) the previous year while Rachel was dating Jesse, and lied about it, though Rachel herself had lied and said she had slept with Jesse when she hadn't; hurt, she makes out with Puck to hurt Finn back; this betrayal causes Finn to break up with her.
 Rachel tries to win him back, but he instead rekindles his feelings for Quinn and starts dating her.
 Wounded by Quinn telling her that the two of them are back together, Rachel writes an original song for Regionals, "Get It Right", and when New Directions wins, is named the club's competition MVP.